atomikui/atomikui-core/src/components/form-generator/FormGenerator.md

 The FormGenerator is a presentational component, thus validation needs to be handled separately. the examplee below demonstrates how to integrate [Formik](https://jaredpalmer.com/formik) and [Yup](https://www.npmjs.com/package/yup) with the FormGenerator.

+**NOTE:** If you are using a third-party validator like Formik to handle your form's state, you must use `defaultValue` or `defaultChecked` to set the values of your form fields since React considers them uncontrolled.

 ```jsx
 import { FormGenerator, FormField, Button } from '@alaneicker/atomik-ui';
 import * as yup from 'yup';